grafana/grafana/docs/sources/dashboards/share-dashboards-panels/_index.md

    - **Never**
 1. Click **Publish snapshot** or **Publish to snapshots.raintank.io**.

    Grafana generates the link of the snapshot.
-Note that you can't publish custom panels to snapshot.raintank.io.
+Note that you can't publish snapshots that include custom panels to snapshot.raintank.io.

 1. Click **Copy link**, and share it either within your organization or publicly on the web.
 1. Click the **X** at the top-right corner to close the share drawer.